Feedback Loops Are the Only Truth

 It is physical.

-It is the moment when you are about to say the same cruel sentence you always say and you swallow it.
+It is the moment you are about to say the same cruel sentence you always say and you swallow it.

-It is the moment when you feel the heat in your chest and you breathe instead of explode.
+It is the moment you feel the heat in your chest and you breathe instead of explode.

-These moments are small, but they are where reality changes.
+But they are where reality changes.

 Because a loop is not an idea.